freeCodeCamp/freeCodeCamp/guide/english/linux/getting-started/index.md

 Mint - Based on Ubuntu and Debian, this OS has great features like Ubuntu's PPA compatibility, the apt package manager.
 The base mint distribution remind of Windows, this can be a nice characteristic for users comming from Windows.
 Trisquel - A distribution  derived from Ubuntu that focuses on only utilizing fully free software, avoiding proprietary software.
 Trisquel is endorsed by the Free Software Foundation (FSF).

+### Ubuntu
+One of the leading Linux distributions.
+It is also the perfect distro to begin your Linux journey.
+Ubuntu is also known as the Linux for human beings now this is because Ubuntu has put lot of effort on universal usability.
+Ubuntu doesn’t require the user to be technically sound to use it in their daily life’s.

+Ubuntu also offers a very convenient installation; the installer speaks in your major language with clear and easy steps.
+The installer provides simple options to make your life as easy as possible:
+-	Install Ubuntu removing the older OS (The complete switch to the Linux life)
+-	Install Ubuntu alongside the existing OS (A handy way to use Linux in your daily life but you can easily switch back to
+  Windows to perform duties not possible in Linux)
+-	Configure partitions (For users who are more technically sound)

+### (Beginner tip: Select the second option if you are not sure about what to do.)

+Ubuntu’s user interface is called Unity.
+It is as simple and productive as it gets.
+Running and favourite apps are displayed in the dock on the right side (This is called the Dash) and app search is bind to the Windows button.

+### Linux Mint Cinnamon
+As described above Linux Mint is a distro that remind people of Windows, this reminder can help people to start their journey into the world of Linux.

+Linux Mint features the Cinnamon desktop environment.
+This desktop environment makes all the software are very accessibly grouped under categories.
+Linux mint is fast and run fine on older type of computers.

+The Linux mint distro is based on the rock-solid Ubuntu base, it also uses the same software repository as Ubuntu.
+Before software is pushed it get extensive testing this means that users will not have to deal with unexpected crashes and glitches that some new software are prone to.

+Linux Mint Cinnamon is for this couple reasons a great start for people new to Linux world.

 ## Installing.

 Most Linux distributions are extremely easy to install, all information is show between each step of the installation.